 How To Hydrate Hair after Bleaching

 Hydrating your hair and reversing the damage caused by bleaching is easier than you might think.
 All you need to do is tweak your hair care routine a bit.

 1. Use a Hair Mask Regularly

-If you enjoy DIY beauty hacks or want to go all-natural on your hair, you can try one of the following DIY super-hydrating hair masks to hydrate your hair after bleaching.
+If you enjoy DIY beauty hacks or want to go all-natural on your hair, you can try one of the following DIY super-hydrating hair masks to rehydrate your hair after bleaching.

 Olive Oil and Honey Mask for Soft and Silky Hair

 Using this hair mask will give you instant results.
 However, for the best results, slather this DIY hair mask regularly.